 When babies leave the comfort of their womb they yearn to be back in the dark, tight, loud space that our belly provided for them.

-Another thing that i do with all of my babies to help transition them to a comforting sleepy state is to use white noise.
+Another thing that you can do with your baby to help transition them to a comforting sleepy state is to use white noise.

 This is my favorite sound machine.
 Each of my babies has had a sound that they found soothing.
-To help encourage sleep as they transition to life outside the womb, I play the sound machine through the night.
+To help encourage sleep as they transition to life outside the womb, you can play the sound machine through the night.

 why you should wake your baby to feed during the day

 Babies, like adults, need to eat a certain amount of calories each day or they feel hungry.
 If they eat the calories during the day, then they often sleep better at night.

 When your baby is a newborn you should watch the clock, and your baby, during the day.
 You need to encourage them to nurse every two hours unless they show cues of hunger more frequently.
 You can sometimes go three hours between feeds, if they were not interested in nursing more frequently.
 But never more than three hours.

 Then at night, during the “witching hour”, or period of purple crying, you should let them cluster feed.